 The AIA measures continuing education in Learning Units (LUs).
 One hour of continuing education earns 1.0 LU.
 AIA members are required to complete 18.0 LUs from registered AIA/CES providers each year.
 Of the 18.0 LUs, 12.0 must be in the topic areas of health, safety and welfare (HSW).

 Have I Met My Continuing Education Requirement?

 Unsure of the exact number of LUs and HSWs you’ve earned so far?
 Click here, then follow the log-in instructions.

-Mandatory Continuing Education Requirement for Washington, DC Architects
+Continuing Education Requirements for Washington, DC Architects

-Licensed architects in the District of Columbia must accumulate Learning Units (professional development units) in order to remain licensed in DC.
-A total of 24.0 Learning Units must be acquired each renewal period.
+Licensed architects in the District of Columbia must accumulate a total of 24.0 learning units (LUs) each 2-year renewal period.
 All 24.0 Learning Units must be of HSW (Health, Safety & Welfare) designation.
-Of this 24.0, eight (8.0) can be earned by participation in unstructured learning activities (i.e. online articles, self-reported activities); the remaining 16.0 must be earned in structured lectures, seminars or other educational events.

-PLEASE NOTE: DCRA will accept AIA- and NCARB-approved online learning activities as structuredlearning activities.
-All non-AIA and non-NCARB online learning activities will be considered unstructuredlearning activities.
+Please note: DCRA will accept AIA- and NCARB-approved online learning activities as structured learning activities.
+All non-AIA and non-NCARB online learning activities will be considered unstructured learning activities.